TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-12-24-how-to-avoid-inject-thanks-to-decorator-feature-in-nette.md

 }
 ```

-And I can use it `ProductPresenter` alongside with constructor injection
+And I can use it in `ProductPresenter` along with constructor injection

 ```language-php
 // app/Presenter/ProductPresenter.php